Courage, Values, Healing

 You Aren't the First Person to Face This

-Over seventeen years of training have equipped Rabbi Bender to help you face the most difficult problems of your life head-on
+Over seventeen years of education and training have equipped Yonasan Bender to help you face the most difficult problems of your life head-on

 important things you should know